-8 VDIF / UDP interface
+8 VDIF/UDP interface

-The VDIF standard [11] has been developed for the storage and interchange of VLBI data.
+The VDIF standard[11] has been developed for the storage and interchange of VLBI data.
 A VDIF packet is composed of a fixed size header and a frame of sequential samples.
 Samples may refer to a number (constrained to a power of 2) of synchronous samples, sampled at a constant data rate.
 Sample size can range from 1 to 32 bits per sample, trading precision for bandwidth.

-A block schematics of the formatter and UDP/IP interface is shown in Figure 16.
 In this application sample size is constrained to a jumbo frame Ethernet packet.
 Each VDIF frame is encapsulated in a standard packet containing only a 32 bit sequential frame number and the payload, inside a standard UDP Ethernet packet.
 This formatting, up to the UDP packet, is performed directly inside the second stage channelizer, thus allowing different destination addresses for each channel, and stored in a double buffer memory structure.
 A stream arbiter, developed as part of the standard Uniboard stream library, selects the first ready packet and queues it to an Ethernet UDP/IP standard core.